A balance beam (back or bauk) with scales (boards) used for weighing heavy objects. (Scotland)

 The floor to which grain is raised to be kept in storage bins; usually the top floor.
 Also known as a GARNER FLOOR or GRANARY FLOOR.

 An ingot, ball or lump of iron, having undergone the first hammering.
 The initial product of the direct iron making process.

 Whole upper part of a post mill above the trestle, containing all the machinery, which revolves as the mill is winded.
 See also BUCK.

 A mechanical device for separating flour from bran, by beating it through a rotating cylinder of cloth.
 This was at first of wool, then calico & latterly of silk, hence the term 'silks', but other cloth may be used.
 First introduced in C16th (later SILK MACHINES were used).

+(1) The main horizontal transverse beam supporting the NECK OF THE WINDSHAFT.
+Also known as WEATHER BEAM or RODE BALK.
 (2)The transverse beam in the breast of the mill beneath the STONE FLOOR, in which case the BREAST BEAM is called the WEATHER BEAM.
 (East Anglia).